Mexican Train Rules

 In the center of the table, place the double-12 dominoes.
 This is where the trains start.
 Engine refers to the double-12 in the centrepiece.

-Shuffle and deal dominoes
+Shuffle the Deal dominoes

 Turn other dominoes face down, shuffle and each player draws the the number of dominoes based on the number of players playing.